 I was born in 1948 in Perth, Western Australia.
 In the early 1950’s we moved to Tuart Hill – a fringe northern suburb in those days.
 There were no sealed roads and lots of bush land.
 My childhood I remember as being a happy and contented one.
 My parents were loving and caring.
 We weren’t materially well off but had all we really needed.
 In the 1960’s, as I entered my adolescent years, it seemed an exciting time.
 The cold war and the space race were on, there was a wealth of new and innovative music – the Beatles, Cream, Chicago and Santana (a few of my favourites).
 Employment was almost guaranteed.
 There seemed no limit to what science and technology could achieve.
 It was a good time to be alive – especially if you were a teenager!
 Even the threat of nuclear war did not diminish the general optimism – in fact it gave an impetus to live life to the full- while we had it.

 Science was the focus of my aspirations – for increased knowledge brought increased control and power over material things – and people.
 Chemistry held a particular fascination – to which I became a devoted and accomplished student.
 While studying zoology at university my philosophy of life was challenged.
-At that time I would have described myself as an agnostic.
+At that time I would have described myself as an atheist.
 However one aspect of the course got me thinking – embryology.
-As we studied the development of a chicken, I was struck by how a single undifferentiated cell, without any direction from outside, could in the matter of 21 days become a functional, living creature.
-This, in my mind, indicated design and could not happen by chance.
+As we studied the embryonic development of a chicken, I was struck by how a single undifferentiated cell, without any direction from outside, could in the matter of 21 days become a functional, living creature.
+This, in my mind, indicated design and not chance.
 I couldn’t explain it and so shelved it in my mind.

-It was at this time, as man began stepping outside his home of millennia into the seemingly infiniteness of space, that I began to ponder the possibility of extraterrestrial life beyond this third rock from the sun.
+It was at this time, as man began stepping outside his home of millennia into the seemingly infiniteness of space, that I began to ponder the possibility of extra-terrestrial life beyond this third rock from the sun.
 After all, if life had evolved on this planet, surely there must be other life forms elsewhere in the universe.
 Reports of UFO sightings captured my interest.
 I began collecting press reports and searching library catalogues for books on the subject.
 I became convinced – there was intelligent life elsewhere in this universe.
 There were a great number of sightings which could not be explained in terms of known phenomena.
 And there were the accounts of individuals such as George Adamski who had close encounters of the third kind.
 Erich von Daniken, author of Chariots of the Gods, presented seemingly convincing evidence that we had been visited by extra-terrestrial beings in our past (both authors have been shown to be fraudulent).
 I became convinced that God of the Bible was in fact a super intelligent extraterrestrial.
 During this time I joined and was an enthusiastic member of a local UFO research group.

 In 1971 I met my wife to be, Sue, and in 1972 we were married.
 We travelled to the UK where we found work near Ipswich.
 One of the people I was working with was a young guy called Pip (abbreviation of Phillip).
 He was friendly, but seemed a bit weird.
 He was a member of a Christian rock group (Boanerges – or sons of thunder) who played for nothing, entertaining the inmates of Her Majesty’s prisons.
 Pip drove a Ford Transit van plastered all over with Jesus stickers saying things like “Jesus loves you”.
 I wasn’t impressed at all.
 He seemed sincere, but deluded.
 After all, I knew who God really was – or at least I thought I did.
 I did my best to try and trip him up with questions about God.
 Strangely, he always had a reasonable answer and my questioning didn’t seem to shake his belief.
 His faith seemed more than skin deep.